PrimePlow/PrimePlow.github.io/_docs/Map/live-vehicles.md

 order: 3
 ---

 Live Vehicle view provides a real-time view of every vehicle included in your fleet.
 The Live Vehicle action panel provides several tools to quickly locate an active vehicle within the map.
-For snow plows and other vehicles with sensors (sweepers, etc.) the current sensor status is displayed for all live vehicles.
+For snow plows and other vehicles with sensors (sweepers, mowers, etc.) the current sensor status is displayed for all live vehicles.

 * Selecting a vehicle from the action panel will pan the map and highlight the vehicle.
 * The action panel updates in real-time and displays the last message received for the vehicle.